 - “Law enforcement should collaborate with private sector andacademia to explore investigative and research opportunitiesrelated to emerging technologies such as decentralised marketplaces like OpenBazaar.”

+CNN took a brief mention of OpenBazaar in a Europol report and turned it into a false narrative of law enforcement against decentralized markets.
+There is no conflict.
+OpenBazaar exists to eliminate the middleman from ecommerce, taking fees down to 0% and allowing people to trade directly with each other online.
 The world doesn’t have a standard protocol for trading goods and services online, nor does it have a network to share information about those goods and services.
 OpenBazaar finally creates a protocol and network that is free and open for all.
 As such, we expect that the use of OpenBazaar will largely reflect how society trades at large - almost entirely legitimate, positive trade with a small portion of people using it for illicit activity.
 We’re excited to see - once we’ve actually launched - how people will use OpenBazaar to make their own lives better.